Randomly trapped random walks: Trapped random walks and trapped Brownian motions

-for some $\gamma\in(0,1)$ and $c\in (0,\infty)$.
-In this case the durations of visits $(s_x^i)_{i\in\N,x\in\Z}$ form an i.i.d.~family with marginal $\pi_0$, and the trapped random walk $Z[\mu]$ is a one-dimensional continuous-time random walk \`a la Montroll-Weiss (see \cite{montrollweiss}). \end{example}
+for some $\gamma\in(0,1)$ and $c\in(0,\infty)$.
+In this case, the durations of visits $(s_x^i)_{i\in\N,x\in\Z}$ form an i.i.d. family with marginal $\pi_0$, and the trapped random walk $Z[\mu]$ is a one-dimensional continuous-time random walk \`a la Montroll--Weiss (see \cite{montrollweiss}). \end{example}

-\begin{example}[Geometric TRW] Let $(G_x)_{x\in\Z}$ be a family of rooted finite graphs, and let $G$ be the graph obtained by attaching the graphs $G_x$ to vertices of $\mathbb Z$.
-More precisely, denote by $V(G_x)$ the set of vertices of $G_x$, and assume that $(V(G_x))_{x\in\Z}$ are pairwise disjoint.
-Then $G$ is the graph whose set of vertices is $V(G):=\cup_{x\in\Z}V(G_z)$, and its set of edges $E(G)$ is determined by: $(y,z)\in E(G)$ iff one of the following conditions hold \begin{itemize} \item There exists $x\in\Z$ such that $y,z\in V(G_x)$ and $y$ and $z$ are neighbors in $G_x$ . \item There exists $x\in\Z$ such that $y$ is the root of $G_x$ and $z$ is the root of $G_{x+1}$. \item There exists $x\in\Z$ such that $y$ is the root of $G_x$ and $z$ is the root of $G_{x-1}$. \end{itemize} Hence, $G$ is a graph consisting of a copy of $\Z$ (called the \textit{backbone}) from which emerge \textit{branches} $G_x, x\in\Z$.
+\begin{example}[(Geometric TRW)] Let $(G_x)_{x\in\Z}$ be a family of rooted finite graphs, and let $G$ be the graph obtained by attaching the graphs $G_x$ to vertices of~$\mathbb Z$.
+More precisely, denote by $V(G_x)$ the set of vertices of~$G_x$, and assume that $(V(G_x))_{x\in\Z}$ are pairwise disjoint.
+Then $G$ is the graph whose set of vertices is $V(G):=\bigcup_{x\in\Z}V(G_z)$, and its set of edges $E(G)$ is determined by: $(y,z)\in E(G)$ iff one of the following conditions hold: \begin{itemize} \item There exists $x\in\Z$ such that $y,z\in V(G_x)$ and $y$ and $z$ are neighbors in $G_x$. \item There exists $x\in\Z$ such that $y$ is the root of $G_x$ and $z$ is the root of $G_{x+1}$. \item There exists $x\in\Z$ such that $y$ is the root of $G_x$ and $z$ is the root of $G_{x-1}$. \end{itemize} Hence, $G$ is a graph consisting of a copy of $\Z$ (called the \textit{backbone}) from which emerge \textit{branches} $G_x, x\in\Z$.
 We will naturally identify the backbone with $\Z$.

 Let $Y:=(Y_k)_{k\geq0}$ be a discrete time, symmetric random walk on $G$ with $Y_0=0$.
 We can project $Y$ to the backbone to obtain a continuous time $\mathbb Z$-valued process $W:=(W_t)_{t\geq0}$ given by $W_t= x\in\Z$ iff $Y_{\lfloor t \rfloor}\in G_x$.
 We call $W$ \emph{Geometric trapped random walk}.
 Its waiting times are of course related to the distribution of the return time to the root for the simple random walks on the finite graphs $G_x$. \end{example}